Martyn's Law - Terrorism (Protection of Premises) ACT

 What does Martyn's Law mean for my premises?

-Whilst Martyn's Law isn't it place yet, it does not mean premises accessible to the public should do nothing while waiting for this Bill to become law.
-To do what is right and just for your visitors and staff, risk holders should undertake activities to understand their risk from terrorism, identify what the security vulnerabilities are and what can be implemented to reduce or mitigate those vulnerabilities.
+Whilst Martyn's Law isn't being enforced yet, it does not mean premises accessible to the public should do nothing while waiting for the SIA to begin enforcement.
+Preparing plans to meet the requirements of the Act can begin now.
+Risk holders should undertake activities to understand their risk from terrorism, identify what the security vulnerabilities are and what can be implemented to reduce or mitigate those vulnerabilities.

 How will this law be enforced?